thetarnav/glitched-writer/README.md

 ## Customizing behavior

 There are many options you can tweak to customize the writting effect.
-Check ou the [playground website](https://glitched-writer.site/) I've made, where you can test both presets and options.
+Check out the [playground website](https://glitched-writer.site/) I've made, where you can test both presets and options.

 **Range** values will result in random values for each step for every letter.